 As pets age, there is a growing number of cats and dogs that are suffering from dementia and veterinarians are warning that a pet’s sedentary lifestyle and poor diet can be to blame.
-There are an increasing number of cats and dogs suffering from this progressing disease, and many pets are dying of it.
+There is an increasing number of cats and dogs suffering from this progressing disease, and many pets are dying of it.

 The problems that animals face can be a direct result of lifestyle choices made by not only the pet, but primarily the pet owners.
 A lack of physical activity and a diet of “cheap” pet food plays a significant role in the increasing number of dementia cases in cats and dogs.